prasmussen/gandi/README.md

 used instead of each tool separately (i.e `gandi zone list` will execute `gandi-domain-zone list`).

 ## Prerequisites
-None, binaries are statically linked
+None, binaries are statically linked.
 If you want to compile from source you need the [go toolchain](http://golang.org/doc/install)

 ## Installation